 Frequently Asked Questions

 My private consulting program has one of the highest track records of success.
-Unlike other consulting programs out there, the student will be working directly with me and gain my time tested insights on how to navigate the college admissions process.
+I work directly with the student, who will gain my time tested insights on how to navigate the college admissions process.
 I am an expert who understands you, your needs and your strengths and weaknesses, which ensures not only your success but a comfortable working environment throughout the application process.

 For students who are in their freshman, sophomore and junior years, the program involves a highly strategic roadmap to maximize the student’s academic and extracurricular profile.
-We meet quarterly for our consultations to take advantage of the opportunity set out there as well as email exchanges in between to address any pressing issues.
-In addition, we work on applications to highly competitive summer programs.
+We meet quarterly for our consultations to strategize ways to improve the student’s academic and extracurricular standing as well as 80-150 email exchanges in between per year to address any important issues.
+In addition, I help students work on applications to highly competitive summer programs as well as papers to research and humanities based competitions.

 The senior year is the most involved as we begin work on the college application itself – the personal statements, supplemental essays, common application review, recommendation letters, interviews, and supplemental material.
 I ensure that we craft spellbinding college essays and may add supplementary material on top of the application to give us an edge in the process.
 I work with the student closely through exchanging essay drafts via email, and consultations are through phone and Skype.
 If you’re located in the Bay Area, I’d be happy to meet in person as well.